flatspider/checkly-response001/README.md

 Run `npx playwright test` to test the browser checks locally.

+Run `npx checkly test` to ensure all tests are being created properly and passing.

 Note: AutomationExercise.com test only passes in the eu-region.
 When the test is run in a us-region a consent button is not provided.
 The test will wait for a button that never loads and fail to complete.

-Run `npx checkly test` to ensure all tests are being created properly and passing.

 ## Deploy Project to Checkly

-To include your secret variable, run
-`npx checkly deploy` to deploy your checks to [Checkly](https://www.app.checklyhq.com), attach alert channels for your email, and run them on a schedule.
+To deploy, run `npx checkly deploy` to have your checks live in the cloud at [Checkly](https://www.app.checklyhq.com).
+This will attach alert channels for your email and run the checks on a schedule.

 There you go!
 You should have a functioning Checkly project.